adiframemedia/maptur/README.md

 # Welcome to Maptur
-Maptur is a 3D Positiong and Tracking Software that translates IMU data from mobile devices into usable 3D positioning data for animation software.
-Currently, it works in Blender but will soon have support in Maxon Cinema 4D, SideFX Houdini, Unreal Engine 5, and Autodesk Maya.
-Our mobile app will be out later next month for IOS and the Android version will come out the following month.
+Maptur is a professional 3D positioning and tracking software that converts positioning data from iOS devices in real time into precise and easily usable motion inside of Blender.
+Built to integrate seamlessly, it allows artists and creators to capture natural movement and translate it directly into their 3D scenes.

+FEATURES:
+- Real-time motion streaming over WiFi into Blender
+- Multi Computer Support
+- Logged session recording for future workflows
+- Customizable axis control for translation and rotation
+- Built-in smoothing to reduce jitter and create cinematic motion
+- Dynamic cleanup to prevent data loss during live sessions
+- Live viewport monitoring directly on your iPhone

 <br />